Skip to content

 What is % formatting in Python?

-Percent formatting is an older string formatting method that uses the % operator to insert values into a string.
-You place format specifiers (like %s, %.2f, etc.) inside the string, and then use % followed by a tuple containing the values you want to insert.
+Percent formatting is an older string formatting technique that utilizes the % operator to place values inside a string.
+You insert the format specifiers (such as %s, %.2f, etc.) within the string, and then use % followed by a tuple of the values you would like to place inside.

-Although it’s older, this method is still supported in modern Python.
+Even though it’s older, this technique is still compatible in contemporary Python.

 Diagram showing how Python’s % string formatting works with placeholders like %s and %d for inserting values.

-Python % Formatting Explained — using %s, %d, and other format specifiers to embed values in strings.
+Python % Formatting Explained — employing %s, %d, and other format specifiers to insert values inside strings.

 Example Code: